 Undergraduate Mathematics Seminar

 The Johns Hopkins Undergraduate Mathematics Seminar hosts regular talks given by speakers of all academic levels about advanced topics in mathematics, geared to an undergraduate audience.
-The Fall 2023 semester marks the sixth semester of the undergraduate seminar.
-The talks will be held in Krieger 413 on Mondays at 4:30.
+The Fall 2024 semester marks the eighth semester of the undergraduate seminar.
+The talks will be held in Krieger 413 on Tuesdays at 6:30.

 If you are interested in giving a talk, please submit this form.